Tih1st/angular_bale/README.md

 Change bucket-name to your own bucket name.

-Set-up static website hosting in Properties, enter ndex.html for the index and leave error blank.
+Set-up static website hosting in Properties, enter index.html for the index and leave error blank.
 Now click the link to be directed to your angular app!

+A more detailed guide will be made for aws soon